Want to skip straight to checking your own building? Use the RentCheckMe address checker.

 Takoma Park is located within Montgomery County but has its own rent control ordinance that operates independently.
 The city is explicitly excluded from Montgomery County's rent stabilization law, meaning Takoma Park's city ordinance takes precedence.

 Important: This article is a high-level overview and does not constitute legal advice.
-For specific questions, contact the appropriate county or city agency.
+For specific questions about your situation, contact the appropriate Maryland agency.